 Alison F. Smith

-- Areas of expertise: Health Technology Assessment (HTA); analytical decision modelling; discrete event simulation modelling; test evaluation; test measurement uncertainty; evidence-based laboratory medicine
+- Areas of expertise: Health Technology Assessment (HTA); analytical decision modelling; Discrete Event Simulation (DES) modelling; test evaluation; test measurement uncertainty; evidence-based laboratory medicine

 - Email: A.F.C.Smith@leeds.ac.uk

 - Phone: +44(0)113 343 0847